Alberta Wells Dataset: Pinpointing Oil and Gas Wells from Satellite Imagery

 The value added by the dataset is twofold.
 First, most global fossil fuel-producing regions do not have databases of well locations comparable to that provided by AER.
 Alberta’s varied landscape provides an ideal setting for developing algorithms for the detection of wells, which can then be used directly in other locations or fine-tuned.
-Second, even in Alberta, the list developed by AER is not comprehensive, and many abandoned wells are believed to be missing.
-Our work can provide candidate locations for domain experts to examine so as to determine the true number and locations of abandoned wells in Alberta.
+Second, even in Alberta, the list developed by AER is not comprehensive, and many abandoned wells are believed to be missing; remote sensing algorithms can provide candidate locations for domain experts to examine so as to determine the true number and locations of abandoned wells in Alberta.

-We hope that our work may be of use to policymakers and other stakeholders involved in climate action and environmental protection according to the following envisioned steps: \begin{itemize} \item Use the Alberta Wells Dataset to train algorithms for pinpointing well locations. \item Run these algorithms at scale across a broader region of interest, comparing against any existing databases to identify those wells that may be undocumented. \item Flag abandoned wells for plugging, prioritizing those identified as super-emitters. \end{itemize} We believe that the scalability of machine learning tools for remote sensing will make them an invaluable tool in pinpointing and mitigating the global environmental impact of abandoned oil and gas wells.
+Overall, we hope that our work will make it possible to (i) better estimate the total effects of well-related methane emissions (currently extremely uncertain \citep{williams2020methane}) and groundwater contamination, (ii) prioritize wells to be plugged and decontaminated.
+We believe that the scalability of remote sensing will make it an invaluable tool in mitigating the global environmental impact of abandoned oil and gas wells.